-Meanwhile, the landlord keeps the receipt provided by the sheriff’s office and, if he’s really anxious, monitors the sheriff’s website using the receipt and district numbers.
+Meanwhile, the landlord keeps the receipt provided by the sheriff’s office and, if they're really anxious, monitors the sheriff’s website using the receipt and district numbers to check the eviction schedule.
 The eviction notice schedule is posted daily and reflects both that day’s and the following day’s evictions.
 The sheriff’s office will call the landlord’s attorney about 24 hours before the notice is scheduled to be executed, so it’s important that the contact information on the eviction disclosure form be legible.
 Typographical errors and shoddy penmanship introduce unwanted delay.
 Exact times are not supplied.
 Instead, the sheriff provides a four-hour window during which one of the deputies is likely to appear.
 In the meantime, about a week or so before the eviction notice execution date, the sheriff sends a postcard to the tenant indicating that an eviction notice is imminent and that this would probably be a good time to hustle your stuff together and hit the highway.
-The exact date and time is not specified because the sheriff prefers to keep the element of surprise on his side, the fear being that the tenant will hunker down right before a scheduled showdown.
+The exact date and time is not specified because the sheriff prefers to keep the element of surprise on their side, the fear being that the tenant will hunker down right before a scheduled showdown.

 The eviction process is procedurally complex and fraught with obstacles.
 For example, if the sheriff finds an occupant at least 18 years old living at the property and that person was not named in the original complaint, the eviction process will screech to a grinding halt while the unknown occupant is given seven days to file papers in court seeking to “stay” the eviction notice.
-If worst comes to worst, the landlord will need to return to municipal court, amend his papers, specifically name “unknown occupants” as additional defendants, and be prepared to weather additional delays.
+If worst comes to worst, the landlord will need to return to municipal court, amend their papers, specifically name “unknown occupants” as additional defendants, and be prepared to weather additional delays.
 The wisest course of action is to contact an attorney who specializes in this area.